INTERNATIONAL JOINT DEGREE

-Students earn 18 credits for their studies in London.
-Students must also register for an additional three credits of independent research (supervised by a Columbia professor) during their year in London.
-Students who are nominated and accepted into one of the London J.D./LL.M. programs will receive more specific information about course schedules, registration requirements, passing grade requirements, and other important academic information.
+Students earn 21 toward the Columbia J.D. degree while abroad in London.
+Students are required to maintain a full-time schedule and meet minimum requirements for passing grades to receive credit from Columbia Law School.
+Students who are nominated and accepted into one of the London J.D./LL.B. programs will receive more specific information about course schedules, registrations requirements, passing grade requirements, and other important academic information.

-Students are expected to take all required Foundation courses during the 1L year, 31 law credits during the 2L year, and must meet all other requirements of the J.D. degree.
-Online applications for all international joint degree programs are open during the month of February.
-Students who wish to enroll in one of the London joint degree programs should plan to apply in the spring semester of their 1L year for study abroad during their 3L year.
+Online applications for all international study abroad programs are open during the month of February each year.
+Students who wish to enroll in one of the international joint degree programs should plan to apply in the spring semester of their 1L year in order to go abroad during their 3L year.

 Columbia Law School Application Requirements: